 - gluten-sensitive enteropathy

 Gluten is a protein found in foods made with wheat, barley, rye, and triticale.
-It is also found in oats that have been processed in plants that handle other grains.
-Gluten can be found in some medicines, vitamins, and lipsticks.
+It is also found in oats that have been made in processing plants that handle other grains.
+Gluten can even be found in some medicines, vitamins, and lipsticks.
 Gluten intolerance, also known as gluten-related disorders, is characterized by symptoms after eating gluten containing foods.
 People with non-celiac gluten sensitivity may have a mild sensitivity to gluten, while others have celiac disease which is an autoimmune disorder.

-Symptoms of celiac disease can involve the intestines and digestive system, but can also affect other parts of the body.
+Celiac disease symptoms usually involve the intestines and digestive system, but they can also affect other parts of the body.
 Children and adults tend to have a different set of symptoms.

 - weight loss